 5. Private Practices (these also come in many varieties)

 When massage is spoken of as a luxury, spa are likely what people are talking about.
-Spas have been a part of many cultures since ancient times and they come in many shapes and sizes and If you want a pampering experience than a spa will likely deliver that for you.
+Spas have been a part of many cultures since ancient times and they come in many shapes and sizes.
+If you want a pampering experience, than a spa will likely deliver that for you.

 Pros of a Spa: